kata198/indexedredis/README.md

 4.0 Status
 ----------

-**Incomplete -- Does not contain all updates in the 4.0 series, but due to lack of time this stable code with many improvements over IndexedRedis 3 has been sitting idle for 8 months.
+**Incomplete -- This document does not contain all updates in the 4.0 series, but due to lack of time this stable code with many improvements over IndexedRedis 3 has been sitting idle for 8 months.
 So I've released it.
 There should be plenty of examples in the "tests" directory, and it's completely backwards-compatible with IndexedRedis 3, so feel free to explore for new features!.**

 If you want to write additional / better documentation, please email me at kata198 at gmail dot com .